-points to learn Is emitted from luminous sources and can be transmitted through, reflected or absorbed by non-luminous objects Objects that light travels through Objects that light can travel through but the light is scattered so you cannot see through it Do not transmit light Light travels through a vacuum at 300,000 km/s Is the distance light travels in one year.
+Light Is emitted from luminous sources and can be transmitted through, reflected or absorbed by non- luminous objects Transparent objects Objects that light travels through Translucent objects Objects that light can travel through but the light is scattered so you cannot see through it Opaque objects Do not transmit light Speed of light Light travels through a vacuum at 300,000 km/s Light-year Is the distance light travels in one year.
 Light years are used to measure very large distances.
-Where the image in the mirror appears to be behind the mirror States that the angle of incidence equals the angle of reflection An imaginary line at 90° to the mirror Where light is reflected from a smooth surface; an image will be formed Where light is scattered when it reflects from a rough surface; an image is not formed A substance that light travels through such as air, glass and water.
-Occurs when light slows down and the light ray is refracted towards the normal when light travels from one medium to
+Virtual image Where the image in the mirror appears to be behind the mirror Law of reflection States that the angle of incidence equals the angle of reflection Normal An imaginary line at 90° to the mirror Specular reflection Where light is reflected from a smooth surface; an image will be formed Diffuse scattering Where light is scattered when it reflects from a rough surface; an image is not formed Medium A substance that light travels through such as air, glass and water.
+Refraction Occurs when light slows down and the light ray is refracted towards the normal when light travels from one medium to another